-This command adjusts the bit rate (in kbits/sec) of the encoded MPEG-2/4 video.
-This sets the maximum rate of MPEG-2 Program or MPEG-4 streams, and the actual bit rate of an MPEG-2 Transport stream.
-If audio is in the MPEG-2 stream, then an additional 256 kbits/sec will be added to the rate set by this command.
+This command adjusts the bit rate (in kbits/sec) of the encoded MPEG-4/JPEG video.
+This sets the maximum rate (of the variable bit stream) encoded.
+If audio is in the MPEG-4/JPEG stream, then an additional 256 kbits/sec will be added to the rate set by this command.